ClickHouse/clickhouse-docs/docs/en/integrations/migration/rockset.md

 ## Immediate assistance

-If you need immediate assistance, please contact us by filling out [this form](https://clickhouse.com/company/contact?loc=docs-rockest-migrations) and a human will get in touch with you!
+If you need immediate assistance, please get in touch with us by filling out [this form](https://clickhouse.com/company/contact?loc=docs-rockest-migrations), and a human will contact you!

 ## ClickHouse vs Rockset - High-Level Comparison

-We'll begin with a brief overview of its strengths and where you might see some benefits compared to Rockset.
+We'll begin with a brief overview of ClickHouse's strengths and where you might see some benefits compared to Rockset.

 ClickHouse focuses on real-time performance and cost efficiency through a schema-first approach.
 While semi-structured data is supported, our philosophy is that users should decide how to structure their data to maximize performance and resource efficiency.
 As a result of the schema-first approach described above, in our benchmarks, ClickHouse exceeds Rockset in scalability, ingestion throughput, query performance, and cost-efficiency.

 Regarding integration with other data systems, ClickHouse has [broad capabilities](/en/integrations) that exceed Rockset's.

+Rockset and ClickHouse both offer a cloud-based product and associated support services.
-Finally, unlike Rockset, ClickHouse has both open-source and cloud distribution.
+Unlike Rockset, ClickHouse also has an open-source product and community.
+ClickHouse's source code can be found at [github.com/clickhouse/clickhouse](https://github.com/clickhouse/clickhouse), and at the time of writing, there have been over 1,500 contributors.
+The [ClickHouse Community Slack](https://clickhouse.com/slack) has over 7,000 members who share their experiences/best practices and help each other with any problems they run across.

 This migration guide focuses on migrating from Rockset to ClickHouse Cloud, but users can refer to the [rest of our documentation](/) on open-source capabilities.

 ## Rockset Key Concepts